Codeinwp/optimole-wp/readme.txt

 Optimole can be installed in a few clicks and then left in the back-end to do its job.
 Not happy with it?
 Optimole has a clean uninstall and your site will be just as before Optimole was installed.

 **Go Pro**
-Premium users will be able to optimize 10GB images per month with a 50GB viewing bandwidth.
-Images in the Premium plan are served from AWS Cloudfront with over 130 locations.
+Premium users will be able to optimize images for more than 25k monthly active users.
+Images in the Premium plan are served from AWS Cloudfront with over 180 locations all over the world.

 == Screenshots ==